 Bottles come in a wide range of sizes, shapes, and price points, and some products need extra attention for labeling, safety, or visibility.
 Small design choices can shape what customers notice and influence their purchase decisions in ways standard shelving rarely does.

-Below are seven liquor display ideas that attract attention, guide customer choices, and keep inventory moving.
+Below are eight liquor display ideas that attract attention, guide customer choices, and keep inventory moving.

 Whether it’s “Whiskeys of the World,” “Local Craft Beers,” or “Summer Cocktail Favorites,” themed displays can capture interest and encourage customers to explore items outside their usual purchases.